Screenshot

 >>> To Download this post select “Export as a PDF” in your browser. <<<

-A few days before the February 10 City Council meeting, city planning staff published a report called an “Update on the request for proposals for development on Parking Plazas 1, 2 and 3 and a tentative project schedule.”
-The report included (a) a detailed, one-page summary of information from the three developer proposals the City had received in December and (b) a new planning schedule for this project.
-I found both and the Council review disappointing, surprising, and perplexing.
+A few days before the February 10 City Council meeting, city planning staff published the report “Update on the request for proposals for development on Parking Plazas 1, 2 and 3 and a tentative project schedule.”
+It included (a) a detailed, one-page summary of information extracted from the three developer proposals received on December 15 and (b) a new planning schedule for this extremely challenging, affordable housing project.
+I found both items and the Council review disappointing, surprising, and perplexing.

-In this post, I provide a context for understanding the importance of this new information, evaluate the two key items in the staff report, and provide a transcript for the Council discussion that lasted less than 20-minutes.
-At the end of the post, there are some questions I recommend readers consider as they develop their own views of Council “decision-making” and this Project.
+In this post, I provide a context for understanding the importance of these two topics, evaluate the new information in the staff report, and provide a transcript for the Council discussion that lastedย less than 20 minutes.ย ย At the end of the post, I include some questions for readers to consider as they develop their own views of the Council’s ongoing “decision-making” and the desirability and feasibility of this project.

 This Project was originally proposed as a solution to a problem shared by all Bay Area cities.
-Their Housing Elements require developing hundreds of new units of very low-income (VLI) housing, i.e., designated for households with incomes equal or less than 50% of the median income in their respective counties.
-This is extremely difficult as these projects are very unattractive developer investments.
-Local land is expensive; construction costs are very high; and the revenues from VLI apartments are insufficient to generate acceptable returns.
-So, like many cities, Menlo Park now offers developers public land via “no cost” long-term, ground leases.
+Their Housing Elements require hundreds of new units the State of California considers very low income housing, i.e., apartments designated for households with incomes equal or less than 50% of the median income in their respective counties.
+Building this type of affordable housing is extremely difficult as these projects are very unattractive developer investments.
+Local land is expensive; construction costs are very high; and the revenues from very low income apartments are insufficient to generate acceptable returns.
+So, like many cities, Menlo Park incentivizes developers by offering public land via “no cost” long-term, ground leases.

-- The current Menlo Park Housing Element approved in December 2023, identified ALL Downtown parking lots as “opportunity sites” for VLI housing,
+• The current Menlo Park Housing Element approved in December 2023, identified ALL Downtown parking lots as “opportunity sites” for very low income housing.

-. - In mid-2024, the Council selected three of them and set a housing objective of “at least 345 units of very low-income units” for its Downtown affordable housing project (Project).
+• In mid-2024, the Council selected the three lots on the North side of Santa Cruz Avenue and set a total housing objective of “at least 345 units of very low-income units” for the Downtown affordable housing project (Project).ย

-. - In early 2025, the City learned that requiring so much housing and public parking without providing City financing would discourage developers from submitting proposals.
-So, in September 2025, the City loosened its affordable housing objective in the Project RFP so developers could submit proposals with fewer VLI units.
+• In early 2025, the City learned that requiring so much housing and public parking without providing City financing would discourage developers from submitting proposals.
+So, in September 2025, the City loosened the affordable housing objective in the Project RFP so developers could submit proposals with much fewer very low income units.ย

-. - Despite making this major adjustment, only three of six invited developers submitted proposals by the December 15 deadline, only two included VLI housing, and neither came close to meeting the original project objective of 345 VLI units.
+• Despite making this major adjustment, only three of six invited developers submitted proposals by the December 15 deadline, only two included very low-income housing, and neither proposal came close to meeting theย original project objective of 345 very low income units.

-. - The February 10 project update was the first opportunity for city staff to publicly review the submitted proposals with the Council and our community.
+• The February 10 project update was the first opportunity for city staff to review the submitted proposals with the Council and our community.

 Proposal Review

 This affordable housing project has been politically controversial since its start.
 So, our community had had a reasonable expectation that an initial review of the developer proposals would include (a) a planning staff preliminary assessment of how well each proposal complied with the Project RFP (b) a summary of any significant concerns the staff evaluation had surfaced, and (b) a brief explanation of how these could impact either the feasibility of the Project or its schedule.
-Then a Council discussion would follow.
+Then a Council discussion would follow.ย Unfortunately, this did not happen.ย The proposals were neither reviewed, evaluated nor discussed during the meeting.
+And one needed a magnifying glass to even read the proposal “data sheet” that was in the earlier staff report.
+(Figure 1)

-In my February 9 blog post, Developer Proposals for Downtown Affordable Housing Confirm This Project Is Doomed, I evaluated the only two proposals that include VLI housing and concluded neither one fully complied with the Project RFP.
-For example, both developers require substantial City financial support for 556 public parking spaces.
-While Alliant Communities has not yet requested this support, it will need it If the City requires Alliant to use union labor.
-(Note: its bid of $200M for the entire development is based on using non-labor and the Council has previously rejected this option).
-And the Related-Alta proposal clearly states the developer needs the City to share the cost of building an eight-story public parking structure which it estimates at $63M.
-It is also noteworthy that Alliant proposes only 191 units of VLI housing, and Related-Alta proposes only 259 units.
+In my earlier February 9 blog post,ย Developer Proposals for Downtown Affordable Housing Confirm This Project Is Doomed,ย I evaluated the only two proposals that include very low income housing and concluded neither one fully complied with the Project RFP.
+For example, both developers require substantial City financial support for 556 public parking spaces.ย ย While Alliant Communities has not yet requested this support, it will need it If the City requires Alliant to use union labor.
+(Note: its bid of $200M for the entire development is based on using non-union labor and the Council has previously rejected this option).
+And the Related-Alta proposal clearly states it would need the City to share the cost of building an eight-story public parking structure which this developer estimates would be $63M.ย ย It is also noteworthy that Alliant proposes only 191 units of very low income housing, and Related-Alta proposes only 259 units.

 New Project Schedule